top of page

 The characters are well-developed, and the themes, explored through the lenses of a first-contact story, are super interesting.
 So why do many people think the movie is better than the book?

-There is a writing tip pretty practical to grab the reader's attention and immerse them in the story.
-It is called 'show, don't tell.'
-The author Anton Chekhov captured the soul of this concept in a quote, "Don't tell me the moon is shining; show me the glint of light on broken glass."
+There is a writing tip used to grab the reader’s attention and immerse them in the story.
+It is called ‘Show, don’t tell.’
+The author Anton Chekhov captured the soul of this concept in a quote, “Don’t tell me the moon is shining; show me the glint of light on broken glass.”

 I want to say that this is a valid reason not to like the book.
 I get you.
-For mewho loves Sagan's prose, his passion for science, his respect for different views, and his way of thinkingthis book was not only an excellent story but also a way to better understand his real-life stances.
-His fiction is a thought experiment on his beliefs about science and humanity, and the result is beautiful.
+For me (someone who loves Sagan’s prose, his passion for science, his respect for different views, and his way of thinking) this book was not only an excellent story but also a way to understand better his real-life stances.
+His fiction is a thought experiment on his beliefs about science and humanity and spirituality, and the result is beautiful.

 What does the book have that the movie lacks?